TheThirdOne/random-sorting/README.md

 #### Verification that QuickSort is involved

-One thing that may have seemed specualtive in earlier analysis is that chrome has to somehow use Quick Sort.
+One thing that may have seemed speculative in earlier analysis is that chrome has to somehow use Quick Sort.

 We can at least somewhat confirm this by showing that Chrome's Array.sort in [unstable](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability).

-We can't prove stability without testing all possible inputs (_Some proof for this_), but we can show unstability.
+We can't prove stability without testing all possible inputs (_Some proof for this_), but we can show instability.
 The following test fails for chrome.

 ```
 var a = [[5,1],[5,2],[4,3],[4,4],[3,5],[3,6],[2,7],[2,8],[1,9],[1,10]];